Gear & Tactics

 When Conditions Demand a Pivot

-You must mentally compartmentalize your day.
+During rapid weather fronts and barometric pressure shifts, you must mentally compartmentalize your day.
 If the primary morning bite relies on active fish chasing bait, you need a hard stop time.
 If you haven't boxed three fish by 9:30 AM, the active bite is over.
 You must immediately shift gears to structural, reactionary, or finesse techniques.

 Equipment Setup — The Tournament Arsenal